-(left) Armour; (centre) a nymph found in the Roman baths of Allianoi, ten miles north of Bergama; (right) man holding a sundial from Menemen, a port on the Aegean Sea
+(left) Armour; (centre) a nymph from the Roman baths of Allianoi, ten miles north of Bergama; (right) man holding a sundial from Menemen, a port on the Aegean Sea

 The town of Bergama is part of the Vilayet (Province) of Izmir (Smyrna), a city with a large Archaeological Museum.
 That of Bergama has only a very few exhibits which do not come from the town.
 The nymph of Allianoi is very similar to one found at Gortyn, on Crete.